kishore-s-gowda/fastreport/README.md

 # Fastreport

-Get report of different metrices  for classification and regression problem for many popular algorithms with single line of code.
-You have to pass only features(dataframe) and target(series) as arguments
+Get report of different metrices  for classification and regression problem for many popular algorithms with single line of code, passing only features(dataframe) and target(series) as arguments

 Link to [PyPI](https://pypi.org/project/fastreport/)